 Listed below is a sampling of the many forms:

 MEDICATION ADMINISTRATION RECORD: This form looks like a table with 31 columns, one for each day of the month and rows that are marked when medication is given.
 This form gives all of the important information to safely give medicine.
-It includes the following: the client’s name, name of medicine, type of medicine, dosage to be given, time given, name of doctor (if needed), and the name of the person or persons dispensing the medicine.
-The nice thing about this chart is that it takes out the guess work.
+It includes the following: the client’s name, name of medicine, type of medicine, dosage to be given, time is given, name of the doctor (if needed), and the name of the person or persons dispensing the medicine.
+The nice thing about this chart is that it takes out the guesswork.
 You can safely allow other adults to follow it when needed.
-You could customize the form with other necessary information, e.g. doctors phone number.
+You could customize the form with other necessary information, e.g. doctors’ phone numbers.